leezu/MeasurementValueLogging/_sources/developer.txt

 devices.devicemanager
 """""""""""""""""""""
-The devicemanager module contains a DeviceManager class to manage devices and a DeviceConfig class, with which the devicemanager can be told to open a specific device with a given configuration.
-Please see :class:`devices.devicemanager.DeviceManager` and :class:`devices.devicemanager.DeviceConfig`.
+The devicemanager module contains a DeviceManager class to manage devices.
+Please see :class:`devices.devicemanager.DeviceManager`.

 The DeviceManager can run it's own thread, constantly updating measurement values.
 It has methods which give instant access to the last acquired value from a device (identified by a deviceID).